SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 {% endhighlight %}

 Transcription and reverse transcription functions should be symmetrical.
-By which I mean to say that if I transcribe a DNA sequence and then reverse transcribe the result, I should be back at the start again.
-The same is true if I reverse transcribe an RNA sequence, then transcribe the result.
+By which I mean to say that if one transcribes a DNA sequence and then reverse transcribes the result, it should reproduce the input.
+The same is true for reverse transcription ofan RNA sequence then transcription of the result.
 We can make some fun functions to test whether this holds true:

 {% highlight haskell %}